Coronavirus: Updated 22.11.2020

 - Specific Government advice for schools can be found by CLICKING HERE

 Is Cheadle Heath Primary School open?

-How is work being provided now school is closed ?
+How is work being provided if my child's bubble closes?

 We are keen to make certain that our pupils are able to access the curriculum as best possible during these difficult circumstances.
-A letter was distributed on Friday 20th March and teachers have been giving further instructions via Class Story since Monday 23rd March.
-There will be tasks set for all pupils.
-Prior to closure we worked with KS2 pupils to ensure that everyone has access to the the google drive platform.
+Ifa bubble closes then we swtitch to our remote learning policy whch was agreed by Governors in the autumn term.
+There will be tasks set for all pupils on Google Classroom (KS2) and via Class Story (KS1 / EYFS).
+All KS2 pupils have access to the Google drive platform.
 We are aware our pupils access the platform in a variety of different ways, from the mobile app through to accessing the site from a PC and have taken this into account when setting tasks.
 We would encourage you where possible to support them to structure their day at home.
 If there are any access problems please let your child's class teacher know via class story messenger.
 Whilst we are keen to maintain a continuity of learning, we are also aware of how these unique, challenging circumstances impact differently on households depending on work arrangements, childcare arrangements and other factors including overcrowding and access to resources.
 We know that this is a difficult time for families and reiterate that we continue to value your support and paertnership at this time.

 Can my child come into school to collect or drop off work?